Partners and Program History

 Annual SRTS Partnership Reports to City Council

-Each year, the Safe Routes to School Partnership gives an annual update to City Council.
-Reports for 2019, 2018, 2017 and 2016 are available online.
+Each year, the Safe Routes to School Partnership gives an annual report updates to City Council.
+Reports are available for the following years: